FFGGSSJJ/SmartSSD-Oriented-Work/matrixmul/dramtiles_version/README.rst

 DETAILS
 -------

+Some optimizations like pipeline and burst r/w are applied to optimize the performance.
 Following is the real log
-reported while running the design on U2 platform:
+reported while running the design on U280 platform:

 ::